 There were several clashes between the priest and the pope.
 On Palm Sunday 1944, for example, the procession led by Father Arias met another procession, a rather large group, led by Pedro II.
 Shortly thereafter, the papal procession was dissolved by policemen, but the pope of Barbosa invited everybody to have dinner in his house, though the police tried to prevent the delivery of food.
 After this event, Arias publicly threatened to excommunicate all who attended the local pontiff’s activities; Catholics should avoid this blasphemous man.

-As time passed, curing miracles were attributed Pedro II.
-In his own journal, he wrote that he had healed people from serious deceases and made disabled children walk.
-While he was a keen investigator of botanics and herbal medicine throughout the years, it seems that one important way people could be cured was by kissing his papal ring
+As time passed, curing miracles were attributed to Pedro II.
+In his own journal, he wrote that he had healed people from serious illnesses and made disabled children walk.
+While he was a keen investigator of botany and herbal medicine throughout the years, it seems that one important way people could be cured was by kissing his papal ring

 El papado es el cargo más paradójico del mundo, es el más absoluto y sin embargo el más limitado, el más rico en ventas pero el más pobre en ganancias personales.
 Lo instituyó un carpintero nazareno que no tenía dónde reposar la cabeza, pero se hallaba rodeado de pompa y parafernalia excesiva para este mundo hambriento.
 De su cuello cuelgan las llaves del Reino pero puede encontrarse desterrado para siempre de la Paz de la Elección y de la Comunión de los Santos.
 Si dice que no lo tienta la autocracia y la ambición, es un embustero.
 Si no avanza a veces aterrorizado ni ora a menudo en la oscuridad, entonces es un necio.